danielmcgraw/danielmcgraw.com/_posts/2012-01-21-The-Quickish-and-Easish-Getting-Started-with-GitHub-Article.md

 Once this command completes you should have a folder called 'Getting-Started-with-GitHub' that contains your Local Repository.

 <br />

+*RAD* Now we have our Local Repository set up.
+Time to get working.

 ####Getting Your Git On - Day to day usage using Pull, Commit, and Push
 - Move into the folder containing your Local Repository.